How to Pass the P&G Online Test? – Ultimate Guide with Free Practice Questions

 The P&G Peak Performance Assessment

-Basically, the following phrase sums it up, “Lead with courage, innovate for growth, champion productivity, execute with excellence.
+For the P&G Peak Assessment Test remember this: “Lead with courage, innovate for growth, champion productivity, execute with excellence.
 Bring out the Best.”
-Keep this in mind as you prepare for the Peak Performance Test.
+Use this as a guiding principle when you take this assessment test.

 As you have seen in the outline of the recruitment assessments, accurate preparation is essential if you are to get to the interview stage.
-Searching for resources to use in your preparation is best handled if you use a test prep pack from a company who are experienced in helping job applicants prepare for job assessments.
+Searching for resources to use in your preparation is best handled if you use a test prep pack from a company that is experienced in helping job applicants prepare for job assessments.

 Your test prep pack will give you reliable information about the assessments and comes with a series of sample tests, giving you a structured program for effective preparation.

 On receipt of your pack, you first need to become familiar with the assessments.
 As the P&G assessments are so different from regular job tests, spend some time over this until you feel you are ready to begin practicing.

 Decide where you are going to prepare.
 As the tests are so different and you are also learning how to work within a set time limit, ensure you are working in a place free from distractions.

 Decide when you are going to prepare.
 Assess how long you have left until the actual test.
 Based on this, draw up a preparation timetable.
 To reach your target, stick to the timetable.

 Try to work for no longer than 50 minutes at a time.
 Take a 10-minute break when the 50 minutes are up before returning for another 50 minutes.
 Your brain works more efficiently when you space study sessions like this.

 The best way to prepare for any test is to practice.
 That is why Job Test Prep provides sample tests as an essential part of their job test pack.